-Scott’s boundary-pushing fashion is a magnet for stars who want a statement-making ensemble.
-“Much like celebs, my designs are bold and have a point of view, they are iconic and help convey a message visually in an instant,” he says.
+Scott’s boundary-pushing fashion was a magnet for stars who want statement-making ensembles.
+“Much like celebs, my designs are bold and have a point of view, they are iconic and help convey a message visually in an instant,” he told Us at the time.
 For him, a memorable red carpet gown is one that “pushes the limit, it’s something daring and unexpected that makes people want to talk about it the next day around the water cooler — that for me is a total win.”

 “I’ve been so blessed to work with and dress so many amazing artists and performers,” Scott admitted.
 “What I enjoy most is building and creating together, pushing one another further, that is always inspiring to me, that creative exchange.”